 Our mobile connectivity service sales include sales of satellite voice and Internet airtime services, engineering services provided under development contracts, sales from product repairs, and extended warranty sales.
 Our mobile connectivity service sales also include our distribution of entertainment, including news, sports, music, and movies, to commercial and leisure customers in the maritime, hotel, and retail markets through KVH Media Group, as well as the distribution of training films and eLearning computer-based training courses to commercial customers in the maritime market through our Videotel business.
 We typically recognize revenue from media content sales ratably over the period of the service contract.
 We provide, for monthly fixed and usage fees, satellite connectivity services for broadband Internet, data and Voice over Internet Protocol (VoIP) service to our TracPhone V-series customers.
 We also earn monthly usage fees for third-party satellite connectivity for voice, data and Internet services to our Inmarsat and Iridium customers who choose to activate their subscriptions with us.
-Our service sales have grown as a percentage of total revenue from 56% and 59% of our net sales for the three and six months ended June 30, 2016, respectively, to 65% and 64% for the three and six months ended June 30, 2017, respectively.
+Our service sales have grown as a percentage of total revenue from 59% of our net sales for both three and nine months ended September 30, 2016 to 65% and 64% for the three and nine months ended September 30, 2017, respectively.
 The majority of KVH Media Group's and Videotel's services are invoiced in pounds sterling, which increases our exposure to fluctuations in exchange rates.

 Our leisure marine business within the mobile connectivity segment is highly seasonal, and seasonality can also impact our commercial marine business.
 Historically, we have generated the majority of our leisure marine product revenues during the first and second quarters of each year, and these revenues typically decline in the third and fourth quarters of each year, compared to the first two quarters.
 Temporary suspensions of our airtime services typically increase in the third and fourth quarters of each year as boats are placed out of service during the winter months.
+In 2017, we believe these trends were exacerbated by the hurricanes in the Caribbean and the Gulf of Mexico.